-Trislocan is an ingredient that you can find in many different consumer products, not just toothpaste.
+Triclosan is an ingredient that you can find in many different consumer products, not just toothpaste.
 It is used in toothpaste due to it’s ability to help prevent gingivitis – but this appears to come at a cost when you delve a little deeper.
-Trislocan has been linked to concerns over antibiotic resistance and endocrine disruption.
-In addition, some studies have shown that trislocan can alter effects on human and mouse cell lines!
+Triclosan has been linked to concerns over antibiotic resistance and endocrine disruption.
+In addition, some studies have shown that triclosan can alter effects on human and mouse cell lines!

 Sodium Lauryl Sulfate